flaviagiammarino/stanford-tide-dashboard/README.md

 population-level continuous glucose monitoring (CGM) data and for the algorithmic prioritization of patients with type 1 diabetes.

-The patient prioritization algorithm uses a flag system based on interpretable clinical criteria such as the percentage of glucose readings between 70 and 180 mg/dL (time-in-range or TIR), the percentage of glucose readings below 70 mg/dL (hypoglycemia) and the percentage of glucose readings below 54 mg/dL (clinically significant hypoglycemia).
+The patient prioritization algorithm uses a flag system based on interpretable clinical criteria, such as the percentage of glucose readings between 70 and 180 mg/dL (time-in-range or TIR), the percentage of glucose readings below 70 mg/dL (hypoglycemia) and the percentage of glucose readings below 54 mg/dL (clinically significant hypoglycemia).
 The clinical indicators are calculated on the individual patients' blood glucose level time-series over the previous 14 days.